Making the decision to go SAFe

 Establish the vision for change

-In any case, there must be a compelling reason for the change, and a vision to go along with it.
+There must be a compelling reason for the change, and a vision to go along with it.
 The vision for change serves three primary purposes:

 - It clarifies the purpose and direction for the change and sets the mission for all to follow.
 It avoids the myriad of confusing potential details and focuses everyone on the why, not the how, of the change.